SiddAjriY2Jaccount/sma-crossover-python/README.md

 # sma-crossover-python
-Implementation of a simple moving average crossover strategy for the equity
+Implementation of a simple moving average crossover strategy for AMD's historical data from 2010 to end of 2019.